-Just before reaching a wide gravel road at the base of the descent, the Crossover Trail bears right and continues on a footpath.
-It crosses the gravel road, descends on a switchback to rejoin the carriage road, and crosses a bridge over a stream.
-Just ahead, it turns left, leaving the carriage road, then switches back and heads south along the hillside.
-In a quarter mile, it crosses another carriage road, climbs gradually, then turns left onto yet another carriage road.
+Near the base of the descent, the Crossover Trail crosses a wide gravel road, descends a little more, and turns right onto another gravel road, crossing a bridge over a stream.
+In 100 feet, it turns left, leaving the carriage road, then switches back and heads south along the hillside.

-After following this road only briefly, the Crossover Trail turns right onto a footpath and reaches Gatun Pond, where it turns right, rejoining the carriage road.
-At a clearing on the left, stone steps lead down towards the water’s edge (a remnant of a former swimming area; the dam has been since been breached and the level of the lake lowered).
+Upon reaching the next carriage road, turn right, leaving the Crossover Trail, then immediately turn left onto an intersecting road which soon crosses a bridge over another stream.
+Turn left before the bridge onto an eroded carriage road and follow it uphill, along the side of the hill, unitl you reach Gatun Pond.
+At the pond, turn right and follow a carriage road along the western shore of the pond until you reach a clearing on the left with a concrete foundation and stone steps that lead down towards the water’s edge (a remnant of a former swimming area; the dam has been since been breached and the level of the lake lowered).
 This tranquil, pleasant setting is a good spot for a break.

-Continue ahead on the Crossover Trail along the carriage road.
-Soon, the trail parallels an old cable fence on the right, with Brushwood Pond visible in the distance, beyond an open field.
-At the next Y-intersection, bear left, continuing to follow the white blazes.
-But at the following intersection, where the white-blazed trail turns sharply right, you should continue straight ahead on the unmarked carriage road.
+Continue ahead along the carriage road.
+Two roads branch off to the right, but you should continue ahead.
+Soon, the trail parallels an old cable fence on the right, with Brushwood Pond visible in the distance.
+At the next Y-intersection, bear left, but at the following intersection, where a branch of the road turns sharply right, you should continue straight ahead on the unmarked carriage road.

 In another third of a mile, the green-and-white-blazed Halifax Trail crosses.
 Turn left onto the Halifax Trail, which almost immediately crosses another carriage road and continues to descend on a footpath.
 At the base of the descent, turn right onto a road which passes between the two Glasmere Ponds.